 The bond must be signed by the personal representative and the surety, and presented to a court officer for acknowledgment.

-Once the court issues the Letters of Testamentary, the clerk will publish a Notice of Letters and Notice to Creditors in a newspaper circulating in the county, as well as mail copies of the notices to beneficiaries., Publication costs must be covered by the personal representative with funds from the estate.
+Once the court issues the Letters of Testamentary officially appointing the personal representative, the clerk will publish a Notice of Letters and Notice to Creditors in a newspaper circulating in the county, as well as mail copies of the notices to beneficiaries., Publication costs must be covered by the personal representative with funds from the estate.
 Though not required, they may also deliver a copy of the Notice to the estate’s creditors.

-At least 29 days before filing the Statement of Account, the personal representative must publish a Notice of Filing Petition for Complete Settlement for four weeks in a newspaper circulating in the county.
-The Notice, Inventory, Statement of Account, settlements, and distribution schedule must be sent to interested parties whose information is in the court filings.
+After six months and ten days have passed since the Letters Testamentary’s publication, the personal representative can close the estate by filing a Statement of Account.
+At least 29 days before filing, they must notify interested parties by publishing a Notice of Filing of Statement of Account for four weeks in a newspaper circulating in the county.
+The Notice, Inventory, Statement of Account, settlements, and distribution schedule must be sent to each interested party.

 The Notice informs that objections to the proposed distribution must be submitted within 20 days after the Statement of Account’s filing, and that the personal representative will be discharged six months after the fact.
 Proof of mailing the Notice and accompanying documents must also be filed with the court.